philipmw/philipmw.github.io/_posts/2017-06-24-latency-of-scaleway.md

 date:   2017-06-24 22:05:00
 ---
 I am building a webapp.
-Its backend is CPU-intensive, and I am writing it in Erlang since Erlang has great support for parallelism.
+Its backend is CPU-intensive, and I am writing it in Erlang since Erlang has great support for safe concurrency.
+But for concurrency to speed up your application, the hardware must have multiple cores---otherwise all your beautiful concurrency is fighting over that single CPU core.
-But to take advantage of parallelism, the hardware must support it too, and all common cloud providers' cheapest offering has just one CPU core.
+Unfortunately, all mainstream cloud providers' cheapest offering has just one CPU core.
-All your beautiful concurrency is getting multiplexed on that single CPU core.

 Enter [Scaleway](http://www.scaleway.com).
-It's a unique cloud provider that offers a lineup of ARM servers, starting at 2.99 euro per month for an ARMv8 architecture with 4 CPU cores and 2 GB of RAM!
+It's a unique cloud provider that offers a lineup of ARMv8 servers, starting at 2.99 euro per month for 4 CPU cores, 2 GB of RAM, and unlimited data transfer at 200 Mbps throughput!
-That's a lot of hardware for a small amount of money!
+Compared to other cloud providers, that's a lot of hardware and network for a small amount of money!
+How much better will your app perform on Scaleway's cloud?

+Let's focus on two interesting aspects of the offer: four CPU cores and network latency.

 Four cores offer more nominal parallelism than price-equivalent offerings from other cloud providers.
-This, in turn, encourages fun programming languages like Haskell and Erlang that emphasize safe concurrency.
+This, in turn, suggests that your apps will run faster, and it encourages programming languages like Haskell and Erlang that emphasize safe concurrency.

-(Though your application's performance depends on so much more than concurrency and parallelism!
-This is especially true for webapps.)
+But your application's performance depends on so much more than CPU parallelism!

-Now, the catch.
+For webapps, network latency tends to eclipse any hardware performance differences.

-Scaleway's data centers are outside of the U.S.---one is in Paris, and one's in Amsterdam.
+The problem with Scaleway is that its data centers are outside of the U.S.---one is in Paris, and one's in Amsterdam.
-Four cores may improve my app's performance, but my use case is a webapp: latency is important to all users of any webapp.
+That's a long way to travel for extra CPU cores!

-*So, how's the latency?*
+*So, how's Scaleway's latency?*
 There are no published numbers, so I researched it myself.
 (Jump to the "Conclusions" section if you're in a hurry.)